NeedsAUsername/social-media/README.md

 - Main Page has form to create a new post
   - if user is not logged in, will post from Anonymous account
 - Connected socket.io
+  - Integrated sockets into React Component
   - Real time chat
+  - Chat room updates even while user is on a different route (only refresh clears chat)
   - Dynamic list of online users
 - All-custom Layout and Styling of Home and Post pages
 - Production build for Heroku